8 Tips On How To Be A Successful College Student

 Tip #3: Map Out Your Assignments For The Semester

 This way, no assignments or presentations can sneak up on you.
 When you don't know when your assignments are due it causes stress (duh) and it mentally taxes you.
 When you have your assignments written down it allows you to think more creatively and compartmentalize your stress.
 Ultimately, you will be stressed out about school.
 However, with an assignments schedule, you are deciding when you will be stressed out about it.

 Tip #4: Create An Hour-by-Hour Weekly Schedule

 If you don't master the time that you have, then it will master you.
 Schedule specific times to study.
 Put the phone away and focus on the work in front of you.
 Trust me, when you focus on your work you will accomplish twice as much as you do when you listen to music or watch Netflix and study.
 As you can see, I also have a lot of time that I don't have anything scheduled.
 That is intentional and meant for spontaneity.
 As much as we need structure we also need times to unwind and enjoy leisure.

 Tip #5: Treat College Like a 9-5

-This was one of the most helpful tips that I’ve received all year.
+This was one of the most helpful tips that I've received all year.
 Treat school like your future career.
 Not just in the quality of work that you produce but also in regards to how much time you spend on school work.
-I typically schedule most of my classes for the mornings and afternoons.
+I typically schedule most of my classes in the mornings and afternoons.
 Once I am done with classes at 2 pm I head to the library until 5 pm to work on anything that I need to that day.
 I find that this keeps the momentum going from classes.
-Also, I tend to feel less productive and more lazy after dinner time (my assumption is that you do too).
-Completing my assignments before 5 pm ensures that I’ve done quality work and that I have the rest of the evening to do as I please.
+Also, I tend to feel less productive and lazier after dinner time (my assumption is that you do too).
+Completing my assignments before 5 pm ensures that I've done quality work and that I have the rest of the evening to do as I please.
 Win!